DragonSenses/job-tracker/journey.md

 Make sure to change the Authorization to type: Bearer Token under the Delete request.

+## Issue: removing in mongoose

+Another issue is that `job.remove()` is not recognized as a function so we need to find another way to remove the job object from the database.

 ---

 # Glaring Issue: Exhaustive Dep